-Judging: trap or superpower?
+Judgment: trap or superpower

 Can we develop the superpower of judgment?